SSProve/ssprove/README.md

 We now list the lemmas and theorems about packages from the paper and in the case of Theorems 1 & 2 proven using our probabilistic relational program logic.
-They can all be found in `theories/Crypt/package/pkg_rhl.v`.
+The first two can be found in `theories/Crypt/package/pkg_advantage.v`, the other two in `theories/Crypt/package/pkg_rhl.v`.

 **Lemma 1 (Triangle Inequality)**
 ```coq